 Gardens Onsite and Offsite

-Annmaree Mitchell, our Head Gardener, would be delighted to take you around our Italian garden which was designed by Gertrude Jekyll in collaboration with Sir Robert Lorimer, or for walks through the estate and into Kilphin Glen, where you will find a Pinetum of special scientific interest.
+Our Head Gardener, would be delighted to take you around our Italian garden which was designed by Gertrude Jekyll in collaboration with Sir Robert Lorimer, or for walks through the estate and into Kilphin Glen, where you will find a Pinetum of special scientific interest.
 The aristocrats and industrialists of old brought specimens from their travels all over the world.
 As a result, the Glenapp gardens and estate and the Kilphin Glen are full of the most extraordinary specimens of plants and trees, ranging from giant sequoia to the tallest firs in Britain.
-Once you have been suitably inspired, return to the Walled Garden and enjoy a cream tea and scones with homemade jam in our Victorian Garden Tea rooms.
+Once you have been suitably inspired, return to the Walled Garden and enjoy an afternoon tea in our Azalea Glasshouse Restaurant.

 Whether foraging along the coastline or on the Glenapp estate seeking mushrooms or herbs, let our guide and chefs help you to connect the wonders of nature growing all around with your dish which can be served later that day.